Skip to content

 ]

-Indirect prompt injection is considered far more dangerous and insidious than direct injection because it attacks the model asynchronously.
-It is conceptually akin to a stored Cross-Site Scripting (XSS) payload or a latent Trojan horse.
-Instead of attacking the model’s conversational gates directly, the attacker hides their malicious payload inside a third-party document, an indexed webpage, or an email that the AI is logically expected to process during normal downstream operations.
-When the AI legitimately ingests the seemingly benign data to perform a task, it inadvertently ingests and executes the malicious instructions embedded within it.
-The system inherently trusts the data source acting as the context provider, leading to total execution compromise.
+Indirect prompt injection is more dangerous than direct injection because it attacks the model asynchronously through trusted data sources.
+Rather than sending malicious instructions directly to the model, the attacker hides the payload inside a document, webpage, email, or database record that the model is expected to process during normal operations.
+When the model retrieves and ingests the seemingly benign data, it also ingests and executes the embedded instructions.

 INDIRECT PROMPT INJECTION SCENARIOS